GraphicDThanh/GraphicDThanh.github.io/docs/_docs/01-getting-started.md

 ### 1. Technical Tutorials
 Practical guidance on front-end and back-end technologies:

 This section includes practical tutorials covering front-end and back-end technologies.
-Whether you’re working with JavaScript frameworks like React or backend solutions like Django and AWS, these posts are aimed at providing clear and actionable guidance.
+Whether you’re working with JavaScript frameworks like React or backend solutions like Python, Django and AWS, these posts are aimed at providing clear and actionable guidance.

 ### 2. Technical Articles
 Dive deep into programming concepts: